MicrosoftDocs/microsoft-365-community/Community/which-task-management-option.md

 ### Pros

 - Can be customized with endless additional metadata that your task list may require, and it is extremely flexible in terms of layout
-- The Kanban ìtask boardî is a tried and tested approach that many recognize
+- The Kanban ‚Äútask board‚Äù is a tried and tested approach that many recognize
 - Support for attachments, and comments (with @mentions)
-- Can create multiple ways to view information (by plan, by bucket, by progress)
+- Can create multiple ways to view information (by plan, by bucket, by progress, or any other metadata you create)
 - Tasks can be assigned to multiple people
 - Useful filtering to find what you need
 - Extremely flexible in terms of layout
 - Respects underlying site/group membership
+- Ability to centralize tasks across lists with minor customization (using things like Modern PnP Search web part or Highlighted Content web part)
+- Ability to create automation of tasks through Power Automate

 ### Cons

-- **No built-in integration with other applications (e.g., Planner) therefore the assignment of tasks can easily get lost and end users have no way to see a holistic view of all their tasks across individual Lists**
+- **No built-in integration with other applications (e.g., Planner) therefore the assignment of tasks can easily get lost and end users have no way to see a holistic view of all their tasks across individual Lists (without additional configuration)**
 - Sub-tasks are not built-in and could be challenging to implement

 ## Microsoft To Do